BerryCloud/ngx-xapi/projects/ngx-xapi/README.md

 ## Entry points

-The package contains two entry-points:
+The package contains the following entry-points:

 ```
+@berry-cloud/ngx-xapi
 @berry-cloud/ngx-xapi/model
 @berry-cloud/ngx-xapi/client
+@berry-cloud/ngx-xapi/profiles/cmi5
 ```

 `@berry-cloud/ngx-xapi/model` contains the core types for xAPI.
 (Statement, Actor, Verb, etc.)
 `@berry-cloud/ngx-xapi/client` contains utility methods for communicating with an LRS.
+`@berry-cloud/ngx-xapi/profiles/cmi5` contains types and extensions for the cmi5 profile.

-All of the exported types and methods can be accessed directly from `@berry-cloud/ngx-xapi` entry point too.
+All of the exported types and methods from model and client can be accessed directly from `@berry-cloud/ngx-xapi` entry point too.

 ## Configuration injection